-Simple Baked Plum Custard is a dessert that can be elegant and rustic, depending on how it is baked.
-I decided to go the rustic route and bake mine in an iron skillet.
-Arranging the plums on top of the custard is elegant perfection in itself, but mine seem to move when I poured the custard over them.
-Oh well, I did say I went the rustic route, didn't I?
+Baked Plum Custard, a dessert that can be elegant or rustic, depending on how it is baked.
+I decided to go the rustic route and bake mine in a cast iron skillet.
+The recipe is easy---really showcasing the plums in taste and beauty.
+Simple can be gorgeous!

 Simple Baked Plum Custard